 The Green Chemistry Track in the Chemistry PhD Program is the first such program in the world.
 Students obtaining a degree from this program will be prepared for conventional chemistry jobs in industry, government, and academia.
-In addition to traditional training in the chemical sciences, required and elective courses in the Biology and Environmental, Earth, and Ocean Sciences (EEOS) Departments provide graduates with the tools and experience to assess human impact on health and the environment.
+In addition to traditional training in the chemical sciences, required and elective courses in the Biology Department and School for the Environment provide graduates with the tools and experience to assess human impact on health and the environment.

 Green chemistry involves an ecologically sustainable view of chemical research, development, and manufacture.
 Toxicological understanding and environmental fate are necessary components to understanding the entire "molecular life cycle" of any commercial endeavor.

 Typically, universities and academic departments lack the appropriate personnel and facilities to pursue a program of this kind.
 The unique complement of chemistry, EEOS, and biology department faculty has allowed the University of Massachusetts Boston to create such a program.

 - Three fundamental graduate courses in chemistry, one from each of the following areas: physical chemistry (CHEM 601 - Thermodynamics and Kinetics, CHEM 602 - Quantum Mechanics & Spectroscopy); inorganic chemistry (CHEM 611 - Inorganic Chemistry: Synthesis and Analysis, CHEM 612 - Inorganic Chemistry: Structure and Reactivity); and organic chemistry (CHEM 621 - Organic Synthesis and Mechanisms, CHEM 622 - Physical Organic Chemistry).
 These courses must be passed with grades of B or better.

 - CHEM 671 - Introduction to Green Chemistry and EEOS 635 - Environmental Toxicology.
 Both CHEM 671 and EEOS 635 must be passed with grades of B or better.